 On average, parcels that are transported from Sweden to Finland take 5.6 days to reach their destination.
 Once the border is crossed, the average delivery time is 1.8 days.

 Starting today, AliExpress customers in the Netherlands, Germany, Austria and Finland can choose when and how they want to pay for their goods.
 This is the result of a partnership between Klarna and AliExpress’ payment service provider Adyen.

 Zalando is slowly ending its free delivery service in Europe.
 It started last November in Italy and now more and more markets are starting to ask for a delivery fee.
 Latest markets to be hit by this decision are Denmark, Norway, Sweden and Finland.

-The ecommerce industry in the Nordic region was worth 21.9 billion euros in 2016.
-The biggest share of online retail revenue in this region comes from Sweden, which generated 8.5 billion euros last year.
-But Norwegians scored the highest monthly amount spent per person.
+The ecommerce industry in the Nordic countries was worth 230.2 billion Swedish kronor, or 21.87 billion euros, in 2018.
+The biggest share of this online turnover comes from Sweden, which also has the highest proportion of people shopping online.